 Before moving to Switzerland six years ago, my exposure to lakes and mountains had been quite limited.
 Coming from the UK, most family holidays had been centred around the seaside.
-Tom grew up in landlocked Switzerland and hence spent most of his family holidays around lakes and up mountains.
-During my time in Switzerland, the majesty and drama of the Alps has now captured my soul.
+Tom grew up in landlocked Switzerland and hence spent most of his Swiss winter holidays around lakes and in fantastic Swiss Winter Destinations.
+During my time in Switzerland, the majesty and drama of the Alps have now captured my soul.
 Enough so that it was my choice to spend New Year in the picturesque French Alpine town of Annecy in winter.

 Lac d’Annecy, Europe’s cleanest lake